ChristophWurst/twofactor_duo/README.md

 To change the LDAP settings so that the internal identifier uses the username instead of the UUID, do the following (I'm using AD LDAP, so the attributes are named accordingly): To configure this with AD LDAP, go into "Expert" mode in the ownCloud LDAP settings, and set "Internal Username Attribute" to "sAMAccountName".
 Note that this only affects new users.
 Existing users must be deleted and recreated, so use at your own risk.

+###Added features
+- August 27, 2016: You may now configure specific client IP addresses to bypass Duo 2FA in duo.ini.
+Check duo.ini.example for more details. (https://github.com/elie195/duo_provider/issues/3)
+- August 27, 2016: You may now configure an option in duo.ini to bypass Duo 2FA for LDAP users only.
+Check duo.ini.example for more details.(https://github.com/elie195/duo_provider/issues/4)

 ###Misc

-I have included an "AKEY" in the duo.conf.example file.
+I have included an "AKEY" in the duo.ini.example file.
 The "AKEY" is an application-specific secret string.
 Feel free to generate your own "AKEY" by executing the following Python code:

     import os, hashlib
     print hashlib.sha1(os.urandom(32)).hexdigest()